A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Conclusion

 \section{Conclusion}

-In this study, the Eco-driving problem for HEVs with the capability of autonomously passing signalized intersections is formulated as a POMDP.
+In this study, the eco-driving problem for HEVs with the capability of autonomously passing signalized intersections is formulated as a POMDP.
 To accommodate the complexity and high computational requirement of solving this problem, a learn-offline, execute-online strategy is proposed.
-To facilitate the training, a simulation environment was created consisting of a mHEV powertrain model and a large-scale microscopic traffic simulator developed in SUMO.
+To facilitate the training, a simulation environment was created consisting of a mild HEV powertrain model and a large-scale microscopic traffic simulator developed in SUMO.
 The DRL controller is trained via PPO with LSTM as the function approximators.
-To benchmark the performance of the DRL controller, a baseline strategy, an MPC strategy and the wait-and-see optimal solution are presented.
+The performance of the DRL controller are benchmarked against a baseline strategy, a deterministic MPC strategy and a wait-and-see (optimal) solution.
 With the properly designed rewarding mechanism, the agent learned to obey the constraints in the optimal control problem formulation.
-Furthermore, the learned explicit policy reduces the average fuel consumption by 17.5\% over the 100 randomly generated trips in urban, mixed-urban and highway conditions compared to the baseline while keeping the travel time comparable.
+Furthermore, the learned explicit policy reduces the average fuel consumption by 17.5\% over 100 randomly generated trips in urban, mixed-urban and highway conditions when compared to the baseline strategy, while keeping the travel time comparable.

-Future work will focus on two aspects.
+Future work will focus on three aspects.
 First, the hard constraint satisfaction will be rigorously analyzed.
-Second, the design of reward function specific to drivers (personalization) will be investigated.
+Then, the design of a reward function specific to the individual driver (personalization) will be investigated.
+Finally, the presence of a lead vehicle will be considered in the framework of an ecological ACC, which can be accomplished by expanding the state space and rewarding mechanism.

 \appendices